Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 • There is **a weak negative relationship between profit and is_loss** (r = -0.234539).
 As profit decreases, the likelihood of a loss tends to increase.

-2. Is there a relationship between discount levels and profitability?
-At what discount level do products typically become unprofitable?
+**2. Is there a relationship between discount levels and profitability?
+At what discount level do products typically become unprofitable?**

         import pandas as pd
         import numpy as np
         import matplotlib.pyplot as plt
         import seaborn as sns
         from sklearn.linear_model import LinearRegression
         from sklearn.metrics import r2_score
         import scipy.stats as stats

 -- Establishing variables